orkhanahmadov/eloquent-repository/README.md

 Create a repository class and extend `Orkhanahmadov\EloquentRepository\EloquentRepository` abstract class.

-Repository class that extends `EloquentRepository` must implement `entity` method.
+Repository class which extends `EloquentRepository` must implement `entity` method.
 When using Eloquent models it's enough to return model's full namespace from the method.

 ``` php
 namespace App\Repositories;